StefanKert/azuredevops-codesigning-task/README.md

 - **File(s) to Sign**: Relative path from the repo root to the file(s) you want to sign.
 You can use wildcards to specify multiple files ([more information](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/file-matching-patterns?view=azure-devops)).
 For example, **/bin/*.dll for all .DLL files in the 'bin' subfolder.
 - **Timestamp Server Url**: Absolute Url of the timestamp server to use..
 Default: http://timestamp.digicert.com
 - **Hashing Algorithm**: The file digest algorithm to use for creating file signatures (i.e. SHA256 or SHA1).
 Default: SHA256
+- **Select singtool.exe**: Option to select signtool to use for signing
+    - Built-In: This is the default option.
+It uses the signtool.exe that comes along with the task
+    - Custom Path: With this option you can define a custom path that the task will use to sign your files.
+IMPORTANT: the custompath has to end with `signtool.exe`
+    - Latest version installed: This option uses the latest installed version on the current system.
+This only works on machines that have the Windows 10 SDK installed.
+The base path that is used for getting the signtool is `C:\Program Files (x86)\Windows Kits\10\bin`.
+The task grabs the latest installed version and tries to use the `x64` version of the .exe.
+If it is not available it uses `x86`.
+If the `x86` signtool is not available the task fails.
+If this is the case please check if the Windows 10 SDK is installed on your build agent.

 ## Supported filetypes